awslabs/graphstorm/docs/source/api/references/graphstorm.eval.rst

 graphstorm.eval
 =======================

-    GraphStorm provides built-in evaluators for different Graph Machine Learning tasks.
+    GraphStorm provides built-in evaluators and interfaces for different Graph Machine Learning tasks.
 Each evaluator can have multiple task specific metrics for model evaluation.
 For example, ``GSgnnClassificationEvaluator`` uses ``accuracy`` as its default evaluation metric.
 However, users can also set other metrics, e.g., ``precision_recall``, ``roc_auc``, and ``f1_score`` in ``GSgnnClassificationEvaluator``.